 4. Double Breasted

-In accordance with its military origin, a trench coat is traditionally double breasted and features 10 buttons on the front.
-Of course, there are all kinds of double breasted and single breasted versions available with multiple button & belt configurations, but the original coat has always been the 5×2 DB cut.
+By its military origin, a trench coat is traditionally double breasted and features ten buttons on the front.
+Of course, there are all kinds of double breasted and single breasted versions available with multiple button & belt configurations, but the first coat has always been the 5×2 DB cut.
 Personally, I much prefer the look of this silhouette over any others.

 6. Gun Patch / Storm Flap